Here’s a hotel closing I’m personally sad to read about…

-Villa Kennedy Frankfurt closes April 1, 2022
+Villa Kennedy Frankfurt closed in April 2022

 Obviously hotel closings in general are sad, since many people lose their jobs.
 Beyond that, though, this is a property that I really enjoyed.
 My family is from a small town in Germany not far from Frankfurt, and typically when I visit I like to first spend a couple of nights in Frankfurt.

 Even though Frankfurt is a business hub, the city lacks luxury hotels.
 There are plenty of decent mid-range properties, but that’s about it.
 Villa Kennedy was the exception, as it was truly such a charming, relaxing property, with great service.
-I loved how the hotel had a beautiful courtyard, which was a lovely place to enjoy a drink outdoors in the summer.
+I loved how the hotel had a beautiful courtyard, which was a nice place to enjoy a drink outdoors in the summer.

 A few general thoughts on the Rocco Forte brand and the Frankfurt hotel market:

-- I’ve long thought that the Rocco Forte brand is ripe for a takeover; the company has a small collection of excellent luxury properties, and the footprint complements some other luxury hotel brands quite nicely
+• I’ve long thought that the Rocco Forte brand is ripe for a takeover; the company has a small collection of excellent luxury properties, and the footprint complements some other luxury hotel brands quite nicely

-- Why does Frankfurt have so few luxury hotels, given what a financial hub it is?
+• Why does Frankfurt have so few luxury hotels, given what a financial hub it is?
 The best theory I can come up with is that it comes down to there not being huge elasticity when it comes to room rates for luxury properties in the city, along with a lack of premium leisure demand, but is there something else I’m missing?

 Bottom line